ngoclien08/html-css-training/practice-two/README.md

-# Practice Two: HTML & CSS
+# Practice Two: HTML & CSS RESPONSIVE
 ## OVERVIEW

 - This is the document provided required for HTML CSS practice two